Honest Care introduces free appeal letters! Click 'Get started' to see all our package options.

 Key takeaways

 Zepbound is a new medication from Eli Lilly approved by the FDA in 2023 for weight loss.
-It uses the as active ingredient, tirzepatide, as Eli Lilly’s type 2 diabetes medication Mounjaro.
+It uses tirzepatide, which is the same active ingredient as Eli Lilly’s type 2 diabetes medication Mounjaro.
 Tirzepatide works by targeting both the GLP-1 and GIP hormones.
 This dual action is believed to contribute to weight loss.

 How does it work?